rosi-matheus/Arquivos-SQL/README.md

 # Arquivos-SQL:
-Criados a partir do aplicativo My SQL Wokbench 8.0
+Criados a partir do aplicativo My SQL Workbench 8.0